aniqaqill/second-brain/topics/docker/dockerfiles.md

 ---
 layout: default
-description: "What I knwo about Dockerfile so far .."
+description: "What I know about Dockerfile so far .."
 ---

 ## Built a Dockerfile